aruehl/oauth2tools/README.md

 # OAuth2Tools

-A toolset for the most requirements dealing with OAuth2.
+A toolset for the most requirements dealing with OAuth2 and OpenID Connect.

 ###  building the URL for the authentication endpoint